kstateome/lti-launch/README.md

 After adding the project as a Maven dependency, you will need to implement each of the required Interfaces, which can be found in the `edu.ksu.lti.launch.service` package:
 - ConfigService
     - This is a simple key/value lookup service for retrieving configuration items that the applicatin needs.
 It must provide values for the following keys:
-        - `canvas_url` - The first valid base canvas url this instance can talk to (e.g. https://k-state.instructure.com)
+        - `canvas_url` - The first valid base canvas URL this instance can talk to (e.g. https://k-state.instructure.com)
-        - `canvas_url_2` - The second base canvas url this instance can talk to.
+        - `canvas_url_2` - The second base canvas URL this instance can talk to.
 For example if you have a vanity URL like https://canvas.k-state.edu.
-It can be blank if there is no second canvas url.
+It can be blank if there is no second canvas URL.
         - `oauth_client_id` - The OAuth Client ID for the application
         - `oauth_client_secret` - The OAuth Client Secret for this application
 - LtiLaunchKeyService